Margaret Ferrier: Political career

-Breaches of COVID-19 regulations
+Breaches of COVID-19 regulations and resignation

-On 1 October 2020, Ferrier made a public statement apologising for serious breaches of COVID-19 regulations.
-Five days earlier, she first noted symptoms of COVID-19 and took a test, then visited a gym, beauty salon and a gift shop.
-While waiting for the results, having COVID-19 symptoms, Ferrier took a train from Scotland to London, on 28 September, and spoke in a parliamentary debate that evening.
-The same evening, she received a positive test result, but returned to Scotland the next morning, again by train, having told her party whip that a family member was unwell.
-Following her public statement, Ferrier was suspended from the SNP, and referred herself to the police and the Parliamentary standards authorities.
+On 1 October 2020, Ferrier made a public statement apologising for serious breaches of regulations imposed during the COVID-19 pandemic in the United Kingdom.
+Five days earlier, on 26 September, she first noted symptoms of COVID-19 and took a test.
+She visited a gym, a beauty salon and a gift shop on the same day, and gave a reading at a church service on 27 September.
+Ferrier took a train from Scotland to London on 28 September and spoke in a debate in the House of Commons that evening.
+She received a positive COVID-19 test result on the same day and returned to Scotland the next morning, again by train, having told her party whip that a family member was unwell.
+Following her public statement, Ferrier was suspended from the SNP, and had the party whip withdrawn, meaning she no longer represented the SNP in Parliament but retained her seat as an independent MP.
+She referred herself to the police and the parliamentary standards authorities.

-SNP leader and Scottish First Minister Nicola Sturgeon said on 2 October that Ferrier had been guilty of the "worst breach imaginable".
+SNP leader and Scottish first minister Nicola Sturgeon said on 2 October that Ferrier had been guilty of the "worst breach imaginable".
 Sturgeon said she had told Ferrier that she should step down as an MP.
-Sir Lindsay Hoyle, the Speaker of the House of Commons, described her actions as "reckless".
+Sir Lindsay Hoyle, the speaker of the House of Commons, described her actions as "reckless".
 The Scotsman's Gary Flockhart criticised Ferrier for hypocrisy in calling for government advisor Dominic Cummings to resign after he travelled to County Durham during the national lockdown before being found to have broken the rules herself.
 Ferrier said that the coronavirus made her act "out of character", an explanation that was dismissed by Sturgeon.